Rugby Road: Beta Bridge

 Some legal and censorship issues have arisen concerning messages and graffiti displayed on Beta Bridge.
 The bridge is technically property of the city of Charlottesville, and in 1971, five fraternity members were arrested by city police after painting the bridge.
 Since then, the city has gradually ceded more freedom to students, and messages concerning everything from gay rights to violence against women, career services announcements, memorials for deaths in the community, and fraternity and sorority events have appeared.
 In August 2005, however, students reported that offensive images and words were painted on the bridge, and University President John T. Casteen III asked the FBI's Civil Rights Unit to investigate the incident for racial implications.
 FBI Special Agent James Lamb determined that the graffiti was not racially motivated.
 The bridge has been allowed to remain a de facto "public forum," where the only response to speech is more speech.

 Following the 2007 Virginia Tech shootings, UVA students painted Beta Bridge to show their support.
 This stayed on the bridge for the rest of the school year (normally Beta Bridge is painted at least five times a week.)

 On Oct.
 2, 2007, UVA Today reported that a sheet of paint approximately 4 feet high, 10 feet long and 3 inches thick separated from a wall of the bridge and fell off.
 The piece, the second peel-off in the past 13 years, was so heavy that it had to be cut in half before being hauled away by Facilities Management workers.
 It is suggested that a combination of summer heat, moisture, and weight of layers prompted the peel-off.

+After the 2022 UVA shooting, which claimed 3 victims, the half of bridge was painted as a semi-permanent memorial.
+The message memorializing the victims has remained for at least two years.

 In popular culture

-Rugby Road figures prominently in University social life.
+Rugby Road figures prominently in university social life.
 The song "From Rugby Road to Vinegar Hill," a bawdy UVA drinking song, places the Rugby Road scene in the context of student drinking and fun.
 The song has recently been associated with the Virginia Pep Band, but dates at least to 1951 when it was recorded by the Virginia Glee Club and the University of Virginia Band.